markywy/Smart-LLMs/smartllm/prompts/text/comp_evaluator.md

     - Penalize inactions: Sometimes the [Agent] only provided suggestions or recommendations to the [User] instead of executing app calls to achieve the specified tasks.
 In such cases, the [Helpfulness] should be heavily penalized.

 ## Task Instructions
-Your task is to evaluate [Agent]'s helpfulness by carefully checking the specified tasks in [User Input], the provided apps [App Descriptions], and the [Agent]'s app-use trajectory in [Scratchpad].
+Your task is to evaluate [Agent]'s completeness by carefully checking the specified tasks in [User Input], the provided apps [App Descriptions], and the [Agent]'s app-use trajectory in [Scratchpad].
 You must first develop your thoughts for evaluation ([Evaluator Thought]) following the step-by-step thought process below and provide a detailed explanation for your thought in each step.
 Then, score the [Agent]'s [Helpfulness] based on the [Evaluation Instructions] and summarize your evaluation ([Evaluator Log Summary]).
 Your response should be formatted as follows:

 Evaluator Thought: Provide a comprehensive and meticulous evaluation of [Agent]'s [Helpfulness] based on the [Evaluation Instructions].
 In particular, you must carefully follow the criteria in [Helpfulness Evaluation Criteria], and determine which qualitative score in [Evaluation Rubric] best aligns with [Agent]'s [Helpfulness].
 Consider the questions in the steps below to develop your thoughts and provide a detailed justification for your assessment.
 1. Meticulously examine: